MitchellHarrison/circuit-playground-express-tutorial/README.md

 ### How to use this repo
 There is a folder for each component.
-There may be some functions or methods that aren't covered, but basic functionality will be covered.
+There may be some functions or methods that aren't covered, but basic functionalityis included.
 To run the code, replace your board's `code.py` file with the `code.py` file included in each folder.
 There is also a `notes.md` file that you can read as a primer on what everything in `code.py` is doing.
 There will also be plenty of comments in `code.py`, but they won't necessarily go into as much depth.